 Choosing the Best Least Invasive CPAP Mask

 This discomfort can lead to poor adherence to therapy.
-And that's where least invasive CPAP masks come into play.
+And that's where the least invasive CPAP masks come into play.

 These masks, including minimal CPAP masks and oral appliances, aim to provide the necessary treatment with less discomfort.
 They are designed to be less intrusive, promoting better sleep quality and therapy compliance.